 We spoke with Lee Adams, captain of the first Privilege 640 to launch this spring, about why he advised his clients to choose Privilege Catamarans.
 Wanting a true luxury yacht for their own personal use with the option to host limited charters, Lee directed his clients to the Privilege 640.

 A preview in anticipation of the launch of the first Privilege 640 Catamaran this spring.
-The adjustable salon layouts on the new 640 reflects the individual nature of the yacht owner.
+The adjustable salon layouts on the new 640 reflect the individual nature of the yacht owner.
 The versatile convertible layouts can suit all your living requirements – from casual lounging to formal dining and everything in between.

 We are often asked why Privilege Catamarans cost more.
 Design, construction and the boatyard are all factors that determine the cost of any vessel.
 The initial design intentions determine the construction methodology and materials that the highly-skilled workforce at the Privilege Marine boatyard is tasked with building.